isaureCdB/ProtNAff/README.md

 --------------------------------------------------------------------------
 2. Requests to select (parts of) structures from the database
 --------------------------------------------------------------------------
-To use querries you need to use ./create_benchmark/get_benchmark.sh script
+To use queries you need to use ./create_benchmark/get_benchmark.sh script

 The idea is to create an architecture of folders in which you will have for each pdb if in the Json file the result of the query.